Life is not a set niche why should my blog be any different?

 It is okay to do you and enjoy your diversity.

+Remember, you do not need to have everything figured out from the start.
 In time you may discover you want to niche your blog or you may discover your blog is meant to be multifaceted.
 Like mine. 😀 Both kinds of blogs have their place on the world-wide-web.

 Just so nobody misunderstands me

 Also, believe it or not, when I am searching for ideas on what to do with my new yarn stash, I do not care to read about somebody’s son’s birthday or want that fabulous printable planner that took months to create.
-But, if i find a connection with the writer I will be back.
+But, if i find a connection with the writer, I will be back.

 Most importantly, I am not begrudging anyone for making some honest money.